Gift2710/First-Commit/README.md

 3. **Add your info**:
     - Go to `src/data/`
     - Copy `demo.json` and rename it to `yourgithubusername.json`
     - Edit the file with your name, GitHub, and (optionally) LinkedIn
+      **If you don't want to provide LinkedIn, just keep `https://linkedin.com/in/yourlinkedin` (don't edit or remove it).**
 4. **Commit** your changes
 5. **Push** to your fork
 6. **Create a Pull Request** (PR) to this repo